 Former Virginia Tech Standout Charisse Mariconda Named Assistant Softball Coach at Fordham University

-Charisse Mariconda joins the Rams' staff for her first season after two years as a volunteer assistant coach at Radford and an outstanding playing career at Virginia Tech.
+Bronx, N.Y. - Fordham softball coach Bridget Orchard announced the addition of Charisse Mariconda as an assistant coach today.
+Mariconda joins the Rams' staff after two seasons as a volunteer assistant coach at Radford and an outstanding playing career at Virginia Tech.

 For the past two seasons, Mariconda was with Radford University in the Big South Conference, where she assisted in all areas, which included working with the infielders and the day-to-day operations of the program.
 She helped the Highlanders to a 38-21 record in 2011 and a 34-21 record in 2012, winning the Big South regular season title in both of those seasons.

 Mariconda, a former Virginia Tech standout, made the short trip down I-81 after spending the five seasons in Blacksburg as a player and student assistant coach.